Responses to the COVID-19 pandemic in January 2020: 26 January

 The leading group on the prevention and control of the novel coronavirus outbreak was established, led by Chinese Premier Li Keqiang.
 The leading group has decided to extend the Spring Festival holiday to contain coronavirus outbreak.

 The Chinese Center for Disease Control and Prevention (CCDC) has started developing vaccines against the coronavirus, an official with the center said on Sunday.

 The city of Shantou declared a partial lockdown, though this was quickly reversed.

 China banned all wildlife trade with immediate effect.

-The United Nation's WHO Director-General Tedros Ghebreyesus said he was on his way to Beijing to confer with Chinese officials and health experts about the coronavirus outbreak.
+The United Nations' WHO Director-General Tedros Ghebreyesus said he was on his way to Beijing to confer with Chinese officials and health experts about the coronavirus outbreak.

 China started requiring nationwide use of monitoring stations for screening, identification and immediate isolation of coronavirus-infected travellers, including at airports, railway stations, bus stations and ports.

 Schools in Beijing would stay closed until further notice to prevent further spread of the coronavirus.
 Separately, the Beijing Government stated it will not lock-down the city.